-Conflict resolution skills and an understanding of ethics are essential skills for any individual or workplace.
+Conflict resolution skills and an understanding of ethics are essential for any individual or workplace.
 Julian has years of experience teaching and training these topics in institutions and organizations from Universities to NGOs.

 M.A, M.Sc, Q. Med.

-Julian is designated with his Q.Med from the ADR Institute of Ontario and Canada, and holds a Dispute Resolution Certificate from York University.
-He is an affiliate with A Place for Mediation, one of Toronto's original mediation firms, and serves on the ADR Institute of Canada’s Ethics and Professional Practice Committee.
+Julian is designated with his Q.Med from the ADR Institute of Ontario and Canada and holds a certificate in Dispute Resolution from York University.
+He is an Affiliate with A Place for Mediation, one of Toronto's original mediation firms, serves on the ADR Institute of Canada’s Ethics and Professional Practice Committee, and is a trainer with the International Mediation Campus.